Manila, I’m coming home!

 8065 Bagnet – Malate

-8065 Bagnet remains a constant in the area of Taft for their mouth-watering, no-frills Bagnet as well as their elevated Bagnet dishes that veer away from tradition, but are equally lip-smacking.
+8065 Bagnet remains a constant in Manila’s Taft area for their mouth-watering, no-frills Bagnet as well as their elevated Bagnet dishes that veer away from tradition, but are equally lip-smacking.

 Some notable dishes they offer: Original Bagnet, Bagnet Sisig, and Spicy Gata Bagnet.

 The Minokaua is a Filipino-Spanish resto bar that sports great jazz music and a chill ambiance, making it the perfect spot for both food and music lovers.
 Serving up flavorful Spanish and Filipino classics, you’re sure to enjoy satisfying appetizers, mouth-watering entrees, and refreshing drinks at The Minokaua!